 - (1) Preprofessional Programs: There are no preprofessional programs, as such, in the Faculty of Arts.
 Students admitted to a Faculty of Arts program who plan to transfer later to a professional program in another Faculty must satisfy Faculty requirements while they are registered in this Faculty.
 Students planning to transfer should consult the Calendar or Counsellors of the relevant Faculty for advice concerning courses which satisfy the requirements of both programs. - (2) Residence Requirement: Students taking a ★120 program in the Faculty of Arts must have credit in at least ★60 offered by the University of Alberta.
 Students in a ★123 or ★126 program must have credit in at least ★63 offered by the University.
 Those in a ★129 or ★132 program must have credit in at least ★66 offered by the University of Alberta.
-Also refer to \$23.2, and the specific program requirements in §42. - (3) Letter of Permission: Following initial admission, students are expected to complete all requirements at the University of Alberta.
+Also refer to §23.2, and the specific program requirements in §42. - (3) Letter of Permission: Following initial admission, students are expected to complete all requirements at the University of Alberta.
 However, under academically justifiable special circumstances, students may apply to the Dean for permission to take courses at another institution for application to their program here if - a. they are degree program students of the Faculty of Arts; - b. they have already completed a minimum of ★24 of their program at the University of Alberta; - they present "Satisfactory" academic standing (i.e., a FGPA of 2.0 or greater).

-Approval will not, however, be granted for requests where the student has already received the maximum allowable transfer courses (60).
-Requests to take a senior course in the student's major subject of concentration will be considered only with the written approval of the Department Advisor.
+Approval will not, however, be granted for requests where the student has already received the maximum allowable transfer courses (\star 60).
 There is no obligation to grant transfer credit unless prior permission has been obtained.
-Qualified students should contact the Undergraduate Student Services Office, 6-7 Humanities Centre, to obtain the necessary forms.
+Qualified students should contact the Undergraduate Student Services Office, 6-7 Humanities Centre, to obtain the necessary forms and instructions.